Here are the 15 NM counties Medicaid and SNAP cuts will hit hardest (UPDATED)

 Healthcare coverage – including access to providers – is a key tool for New Mexicans to build a good life and contribute to their communities.

-For families in rural parts of the state, massive cuts to Medicaid would be especially devastating due to a continued shortage of medical providers
+For families in rural parts of the state, massive cuts to Medicaid will be especially devastating due to a continued shortage of medical providers

-37% of New Mexico’s Medicaid enrollees live in a rural area, based on analysis by KFF, which studies healthcare policy across the US.
+37% of New Mexico’s Medicaid participants live in a rural area, based on analysis by KFF, which studies healthcare policy across the US.

-At least 8 rural hospitals who serve them are at risk of closure within one to three years if Medicaid reimbursements are cut, according to the NM Healthcare Authority
+At least 8 rural hospitals who serve them are at risk of closure within one to three years if Medicaid reimbursements are cut, according to the NM Healthcare Authority.
+That number could go as high as 15, based on analysis from the UNC Sheps Center for Health Services Research.

 The cuts would also have a cascading effect on local economies as New Mexicans are forced to drive even farther to deliver a baby, treat an emergency, see a doctor, or visit a grandparent in a care facility.